 A person can have an STI without having obvious symptoms of disease.
-Therefore, the term “sexually transmitted infection” is a broader term than “sexually transmitted disease” (STD).
-Common symptoms of STDs include vaginal discharge, urethral discharge in men, genital ulcers, and abdominal pain.
+Common symptoms of STIs include vaginal discharge, urethral discharge or burning in men, genital ulcers, and abdominal pain.

 Scope of the problem

-STIs have a profound impact on sexual and reproductive health worldwide, and rank among the top 5 disease categories for which adults seek health care.
+STIs have a profound impact on sexual and reproductive health worldwide.

-More than 1 million people acquire a sexually transmitted infection every day.
-Each year, an estimated 500 million people acquire one of four sexually transmitted infections: chlamydia, gonorrhoea, syphilis and trichomoniasis.
-More than 530 million people are living with HSV2.
-More than 290 million women have an HPV infection, one of the most common STIs.
+More than 1 million STIs are acquired every day.
+Each year, there are estimated 357 million new infections with 1 of 4 STIs: chlamydia (131 million), gonorrhoea (78 million), syphilis (5.6 million) and trichomoniasis (143 million).
+More than 500 million people are living with genital HSV (herpes) infection.
+At any point in time, more than 290 million women have an HPV infection, one of the most common STIs.

 STIs can have serious consequences beyond the immediate impact of the infection itself.

-- Some STIs can increase the risk of HIV acquisition three-fold or more.
+- STIs like herpes and syphilis can increase the risk of HIV acquisition three-fold or more.

-- HPV infection causes 530 000 cases of cervical cancer and 275 000 cervical cancer deaths each year.
+- HPV infection causes 528 000 cases of cervical cancer and 266 000 cervical cancer deaths each year.2

-- STIs such as gonorrhoea and chlamydia are major causes of pelvic inflammatory disease, adverse pregnancy outcomes and infertility.
+- STIs such as gonorrhoea and chlamydia are major causes of pelvic inflammatory disease (PID) and infertility in women.